sudo-julia/devenv/README.md

 poetry new "$2"
 ```

-More example scripts can be found in [the script folder](./scripts).
+More example scripts can be found in [the scripts folder](./scripts).
 The builtin scripts
 are installed on the first run.
 A reinstall can be forced by running `devenv` with the
 `--install_scripts` flag.
 As of now (v0.1.1), not all the scripts work/have tests, so be
 careful running them!
 Most scripts that ship with `devenv` are ports from my [~/bin](https://github.com/sudo-julia/bin) directory and